Crim3s

-Crim3s, formerly known as Story of Isaac, is an English electronic duo from London.
+Crim3s (stylised in all caps), formerly known as Story of Isaac, is an English electronic duo from London.
 The group consists of Rou Rot and Sadie Pinn, who met while living in a warehouse in North London.

 They debuted with a self-titled EP on Black Bus Records in December 2011.
 In 2013, they self-released their second EP, Stay Ugly.
 They were part of the 2017's Sound of Stockholm lineup.